 Ammunition (cartridges for weapons) securely packed in quantities not exceeding 5 kg gross mass per person for that person’s own use.

 Allowances for more than one person must not be combined into one or more packages.

 Only ammunition classified as UN0012 or UN0014 within Division 1.4S may be carried in checked baggage.
 If the classification is unknown, the passenger should obtain this information from the ammunition manufacturer or supplier.

-Guns designed solely for sporting purposes may be carried by passengers provided that:
+Passengers can carry guns designed solely for sporting purposes provided that:

 Guns designed for use in warfare are termed ‘munitions of war’ and are subject to additional requirements.
-The passenger should seek advice of the airline prior to travel.
+The passenger must seek advice of the airline prior to travel.